Accounts, cards, and transactions

 An expense group bundles transactions that belong to the same purpose: a trip, an event, a renovation, a project.
 Each expense can belong to only one group.

 Each group has a name, emoji, description, and an optional budget.
-The detail screen shows two tabs: History (list of transactions with amounts and dates) and Top categories (bar chart with the percentage breakdown by category within the group).
+The detail screen shows two tabs: History (transaction list with amounts and dates) and Top categories (bar chart with the percentage breakdown by category inside the group).
 If you set a budget, you see a progress bar with a warning when you go over.

-Groups can be open (accepting transactions) or closed (when the event is over -- transactions stay but you can't add new ones).
-You can also link counterparties to a group to identify the people involved -- for example, the friends who went on the trip.
+Groups can be open (accepting transactions) or closed (when the event ended — transactions stay there but you can't add new ones).
+You can also link counterparts to a group to identify the contacts involved — for example, the friends who went on the trip.

-If you're planning a trip, you can create a "Japan trip" group, associate all related expenses -- flights, hotels, meals, transport -- link the travelers as counterparties, and have a clear picture of how much the trip cost, in which categories, and how much you spent per person.
+If you're planning a trip, you can create a "Japan trip" group, associate all related expenses — flights, hotels, meals, transport — link your companions as counterparts, and have a clear view of how much the trip cost, in what categories, and how much you spent per contact.